-McLellan's Dime Store Annex: ca. 1952
+McLellan's Dime Store Annex (Rogers Building), ca. 1952

-The Martin Street annex, built about 1952 when the store was at the peak of its popularity, stands on the basement of the old Rogers Building, whose heavy wooden floor timbers are visible.
-The two-story addition, seven bays wide, displays Art Moderne design typical of the early 1950s.
+The Martin Street addition, built about 1952 when the store was at the peak of its popularity, stands on the basement of the old Rogers Building, whose heavy wooden floor timbers are visible.
+The two-story addition, seven bays wide, displays Art Moderne design typical of the early 1950s era.
 Wide, thin red bricks with prominent mortar joints form the facade veneer.
 The storefront contains a central double plate glass door, set in a splayed recess, with flanking plate glass display windows and a full-width flat metal awning, apparently a replacement of the original awning.
 Above the street level, the McCrory store name is rendered in large red metal letters.
 Obviously, this storefront would have originally had the McLellan's name.
 In the 1960s when the name changed to McCrory's, the sign was changed.
 At the upper level, a window band stretches three-quarters of the facade width, containing five large metal casement windows separated by corrugated metal panels.
 A corrugated metal cornice crowns the facade.

-On the interior, the annex has a steel frame and a concrete second floor.
-The first floor contains one large retail space that flows into the 1928 addition to the Carolina Trust Building, with a row of steel columns running through the center.
-Floors are of linoleum tile, walls and ceilings of accoustical tile and plaster.
+On the interior, the Rogers Building annex has a steel frame and a concrete second floor.
+The first floor contains one large retail space, with a row of steel columns running through the center.
+Floors are of linoleum tile, walls and ceilings of accoustical tile and sheetrock.
 The minimally finished upper floor is filled with stock shelves.
-In the basement, the walls of the earlier building on the site that was destroyed by fire are visible, containing traces of a barber shop, accessed via a sidewalk staircase.
+In the basement, the walls of the earlier building on the site that was destroyed by fire, are visible, containing traces of a barber shop, accessed via a sidewalk staircase.

-Section 7 Page 4

-Mahler and Carolina Trust Buildings

-Wake County, North Carolina
+Section 7 Page 7 Mahler Building, Carolina Trust Building Wake County, North Carolina